 THE Ship, much like the (now over-commercialised) Coliseum Cafe, is an establishment that has been around for decades and a name that is synonymous with Western food.
 I’ve been to its Kuala Lumpur outlet (review here) and enjoyed the food/service, so I was looking forward to it when my officemates and I went to The Ship @ PJ Centerstage, to have a farewell lunch for G.

 My main course was ‘Hainanese chicken Chop’, according to the menu.
-When it was served, it was a burnt piece of breaded fried chicken chop with tomatoes, onions and sweet and sour sauce (???)
-This isn’t what Hainanese chicken chops supposed to have like.. gravy?
+When it was served, it was a burnt piece of breaded fried chicken chop with tomatoes, onions and sweet and sour sauce.
+Idk about you but aren’t Hainanese chicken chops supposed to have like.. gravy?
 Peas?
 It looked more like sweet and sour chicken.

 More sadness – dessert of agar-agar jelly with a sad dollop of cream.

-If you DO want good Western food, go for the Ship in KL, and avoid the Centerstage one like the plague.
+If you DO want good Western food, go for the Ship in KL.

 Food: 2/10 wtf.